Additional Services for Authors

 Format your book so it's ready for printing.
-(If you're looking for eBook formatting, click here.)
+(We also offer eBook formatting.)

 Your book is unique, and your book's interior design should be too.
 Our custom typesetting and interior book design service provides a unique layout that will reflect your aesthetic vision and genre and make your book look like it was printed by a major publishing house.

-What you'll get: Page by page, your typesetter will apply a custom design that is professional and consistent and that matches your genre.
-She'll create custom chapter headings, apply consistent spacing and margins, and logically place images and other supplemental materials, making the aesthetics of your printed work reflect the time and energy you put into writing it.
+What you'll get: Page by page, your typesetter will apply a professional, consistent custom design that matches your genre.
+She'll create custom chapter headings, apply consistent spacing and margins, and creatively place images and other design elements, enhancing the aesthetics of your printed work.

-The result of our typesetting service is a series of beautiful print-ready proofs delivered as a PDF.
+The result of our typesetting service is a series of stunning print-ready proofs delivered as a PDF.

 - 1–20,000 words—$295